-Rachana is a junior from Dallas, Texas studying Biology and Anthropology.
+Rachana is a senior from Dallas, Texas studying Biology and Anthropology.
 She is involved with Frontiers because of her interest in medical anthropology and public health, and she enjoys learning about how health and medicine relate to a variety of different fields.
 In her free time, she loves photography, baking chocolate chip cookies, and exploring St. Louis with friends!

-Usama is a junior from Denver, Colorado, majoring in Mechanical Engineering.
+Usama is a senior from Denver, Colorado, majoring in Mechanical Engineering.
 He first joined frontiers in the spring of his freshman year and had been an editor ever since.
 Ever since joining Frontiers he has learned much more about the St.Louis community as well as meet a lot of cool people through the club.
 In his free time Usama loves to play tennis, read, and play dangerous amounts of video games.

 Co-Editor-in-Chief: Ji-Yun Suh

-Ji-Yun is a sophomore on the premed track, studying to major in Anthropology and Biology, and minor in Sculpture.
+Ji-Yun is a senior on the premed track, studying to major in Anthropology and Biology, and minor in Sculpture.
 She writes for Frontiers to learn about health issues from the WashU and St. Louis community and to try giving a little to think about back as well.
 In her free time, she loves watching Ted Talks and trying out new foods around St. Louis with friends.

-Larissa is a pre-medical sophomore from Rockville, MD double majoring in Biology and Global Health and the Environment.
+Larissa is a pre-medical junior from Rockville, MD double majoring in Biology and Global Health and the Environment.
 Over time, she has developed a passion for both infectious disease and issues of health equity, and carries out these interests by conducting research at the med school and consistently volunteering with underserved populations.
 In her free time, she loves to try out new workout classes at the AC and explore restaurants in STL with her friends.

-Sukruth is a junior from Farmington Hills, MI, studying biochemistry and Spanish with a minor in music.
+Sukruth is a senior from Farmington Hills, MI, studying biochemistry and Spanish with a minor in music.
 He joined the Frontiers family as a sophomore and has enjoyed serving as an editor and co-Director of PR since.
 He is an ardent believer in the fact that cereal is an acceptable food at any time of the day or night.
 He enjoys reading, traveling, and photography.

 Vineeth is a neuroscience major in the Class of 2019.
 He is also minoring in global health and applied microeconomics.
 Outside of class, Vineeth enjoys playing table tennis, volunteering, and listening to music.
 He hopes to use his platform in Frontiers to further explore health literacy and awareness in the St. Louis area.